Food Sensitivity & Food Intolerance Testing

 Both tests are performed by a finger prick blood test.
 The report provides an easy to read format on foods that are reactive, we also look for chemical additives such as MSG and Aspartame.
 The 132 food test is also a good leaky gut indicator if there are more than 8-10 high sensitivity foods or the presence of Candida.

-To order either the 22 or 132 Food intolerance test, please contact our clinic.
+To order either the 22 or 132 or 176 Food intolerance test, please contact our clinic.

-It is recommended to have an initial appointment with Jarrod prior to ordering any testing to determine the right level of testing required.
+It is recommended to have an initial appointment with one of our practitioners prior to ordering any testing to determine the right level of testing required.
 There may be different or additional testing that is recommended based on your presenting symptoms and health concerns.